Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### 7.2 Objects
 * An object has its own attributes/variable (can be any data-type/data-structure/object) and functions (methods).
-* **"Everything in python is an object"**, in python's definition of object, some objects may or may not have meta-data/functions and are still objects.
-The Data-Types in python have attributes/methods, Data Structures have their attributes/methods, Functions (are first class, as we saw earlier)/Classes also have their attributes/methods, so they are all objects.
+* **"Everything in Python is an object"**, in Python's definition of object, some objects may or may not have meta-data/functions and are still objects.
+The Data-Types in Python have attributes/methods, Data Structures have their attributes/methods, Functions (are first class, as we saw earlier)/Classes also have their attributes/methods, so they are all objects.
 And as a property of an object they all can be assigned to a variable or passed to a function.
 So in a sense everything can be called an object.
 * We saw earlier how to create a instance of a class (i.e object) and what/how they can access variables and methods.
 ```Python
 ## data types are object